CartoDB/academy/_app/_lessons/workflow_template_2.md

 <span class="wrap-border"><img src="/academy/img/lessons/next_in_workflow.jpg" alt="Example of workflow navigation" /></span>
 **writer note_csobier:** Example of workflow navigation for Design, you can create anything similar.
 You can skip around to different sections, you are not forced to take a guided course consecutively.
 Sections in the workflow are high-level, to guide the users towards the end result.

-# Learn How to Find the Best Location for your Next Store
+# Learn How to Optimize a Marketing Campaign by Targeting High Traffic Stores

 Learn how to visualize new retail opportunities in New York City by building a real world map application.
 Use the Builder to analyze Starbucks stores located near busy NYC subways to identify Starbucks locations that receive the most foot traffic, and would be good candidates for promotional marketing campaign.